suncoast-devs/handbook/lessons/front-end-safari/responsive.md

 ```

 Then we will add these styles inside our media query.
 This will set our
-`call-to-action` to flex and space in-between the join and donation sections.
+`call-to-action` to flex and space in between the join and donation sections.
 We
 set the built-with-love to move that text to the center.

 ```css